-Cards Against Humanity is not for the whole family but can be much fun if there are adult children in the house.
-The game’s designers describe it as, “party game for horrible people” and it consist of 500 cards with fill-in-the blanks that are matched with a second smaller stack of cards.
+Cards Against Humanity is so much fun if there are adult children in the house.
+The game’s designers describe it as, “party game for horrible people” and it consists of 500 cards with fill-in-the-blanks that are matched with a second smaller stack of cards.

-The content is provocative but as 90% of the 55,000 (!)
-Amazon reviews on this popular game were 5 star, so there are lot of people who are enjoying what has now become a modern classic.
+The content is provocative but as 90% of the tens of thousands of Amazon reviews on this popular game are 5 stars, so there are a lot of people who are enjoying what has now become a modern classic.
 The best-selling game was such great fun that there are now expansion packs which are a great addition for people who have played through the base game too many times.

 (Card Game 2-5 Players)

 (Board Game 3-4 Players)

-This wildly popular game is a classic civilization building game and will be a hit with people who are fans of Risk.
-While not all younger players will enjoy Catan, one Amazon review refered to it as “The ‘Candy Land’of Strategy Games” and those over 10 should be able to join in the fun.
+Another classic, this wildly popular game is a classic civilization-building game and will be a hit with everyone.
+One Amazon review referred to it as “The ‘Candy Land’ of Strategy Games” and those over 10 can join in the fun.

 Played on a distinctive hexagonal game board, Catan combines the element of chance with skill and strategy.
 Using the expansion packs the game can accommodate larger groups of 5 or 6 players.
-If you find that the youngest players in your house need help playing, there is now a children’s edition.
+If you find that the youngest players in your house need help to play, there is now a children’s edition.

 (Board Game 2-4 Players)

-Dominion is a deck-building game with the feel of the collectable Magic: The Gathering cards.
-It is has a not overly complicated set of rules for 4 players and will be a hit with people who like games like Catan.
+Dominion is a deck-building game with the feel of the collectible Magic: The Gathering cards.
+It has a not overly-complicated set of rules for 4 players and will be a hit with people who like Catan.
 Played with multiple decks of cards, using different cards each time the game, is great value and can be played over and over.
-For those who love these kinds of games there are many extra packs available.
+For those who love these kinds of games, there are many extra packs available.

 (Card Game for 2 to 8+ Players)